 - Set Share> Advanced> Anyone with link > can Comment

-- In class: Read LAST YEAR’s research proposals, with my comments.
-See asterisks*
+- In class: Read LAST YEAR’s research proposals (see asterisks*), with my comments.

-- In Class: Finding Sources and Search Strategies for Educ 300 with Jack’s hints
+- In class: Finding Sources and Search Strategies for Educ 300 with Jack’s hints

 - Recommended: Schedule a meeting with a librarian to discuss finding sources about your research question